Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preprocessing

 For $\dfw_0$-hierarchical queries, there is no bound variable whose set of atoms strictly contains the atoms of a free variable.
 Such queries thus admit canonical free-top variable orders where all free variables occur above the bound ones.

 For any free-connex hierarchical query, each view created by \textsc{BuildVT} is defined over variables from one atom of the query and can be materialized in linear time.
-We can thus recover the linear-time preprocessing for such queries used for static~\cite{BaganDG07} and dynamic~\cite{BerkholzKS17,Idris:dynamic:SIGMOD:2017} evaluation. \nop{The function \textsc{BuildVT} is reminiscent of the factorized incremental view maintenance approach (F-IVM)~\cite{Nikolic:SIGMOD:18}.}
+We can thus recover the linear-time preprocessing for such queries used for static~\cite{BaganDG07} and dynamic~\cite{BerkholzKS17,Idris:dynamic:SIGMOD:2017} evaluation.